-The racing world is thrown into upheaval with the emergence of ultra-sleek, new technology rookies, the appearance of which forcing many veterans to retire early or be replaced.
+The racing world is thrown into upheaval with the emergence of ultra-sleek, new technology rookies, the appearance of which forces many veterans to retire early or be replaced.
 Lightning McQueen himself is badly injured in a crash during a futile attempt to overtake new star Jackson Storm.
-Despondent, but fortunately perked up by his girlfriend Sally Carrera, McQueen returns to his sponsor Rust-eze months later to discover it has been purchased by a high-tech corporation.
+Despondent, but thereafter perked up by his girlfriend Sally Carrera, McQueen returns to his sponsor Rust-eze months later only to discover it has been purchased by a high-tech corporation.
 He is then offered the opportunity to redeem his reputation using the latest training methods and gadgets.
 In the process, McQueen realises he might have indeed reached the end of his racing life.

 Not that they were horrible productions, there’s never any bad Pixar movie in my opinion.
-Just that, the Cars franchise doesn’t feel to have the sort of emotional resonance characteristic of other Pixar works.
-There are also the accusations of owner Disney purely wanting to milk merchandising as much as possible, which I feel to be quite true.
+Just that, the Cars franchise doesn’t feel to have the sort of emotional resonance found in other Pixar works.
+In addition, there are the accusations of owner Disney wanting to milk merchandising as much as possible, which I feel to be quite true.

-This movie has its flaws, but it is undoubtedly also of the storytelling standards audience have come to love and expect from Pixar.
+This movie has its flaws but it is undoubtedly also of the storytelling standards audience have come to love and expect from Pixar.
 For an older viewer like me, the story is doubly affecting because it truly, truly feels only like last Saturday when I was debating whether to buy a McQueen figurine after watching the first movie.

 Check out my other snappy movie reviews.